pereznetworks/A-React-Native-Test-Drive/README.md

 ### Caveats and Requirements:
   - This GitHub repo only has the code I am building and maintaining
-  - To run the code developers will the to do step 1, above
+  - To run the code developers will need to do step 1, above
     - to have latest react native and accompanying libraries and development environment
+    - copy the files from this repo, over the ones from the original AwesomeProject that following the step create.